Your Indiana Slip and Fall Lawyers

 At The Ken Nunn Law Office, we’re here to guide you through the legal process and keep you informed about the progress of your case.
 Life is stressful enough after an accident.
 When you allow our knowledgeable attorneys to handle your case, you will have one less thing to worry about.

 Damages such as medical expenses, pain and suffering, lost income, and out-of-pocket expenses, may be calculated into the total amount of compensation you or your loved one are entitled to after an accident.

 Don’t take chances with your case.
 We’ll go after every dollar you deserve — every dollar.
 And we’ll handle all of the phone calls and negotiations with insurance adjusters on your behalf.
-We are ready to fight for you.
-Call a slip and fall attorney today at 1-800-CALL-KEN, or fill out our form below to schedule a FREE consultation.
+Attorney Ken Nunn is an experienced Indiana slip and fall lawyer, representing clients in Indianapolis and Bloomington.
+Call our office today at 1-800-CALL-KEN, or fill out our form below to schedule a FREE consultation.